No matter what our medical model or general culture believes, grief is healthy.

 Welcome to Healing the Loss

-If you are here, you are likely carrying grief, loss, or trauma.
-This is a safe and compassionate place where you will be met with understanding.
+If you are here, you may be carrying grief, loss, or trauma.
+Healing the Loss offers compassionate grief support for individuals navigating the many forms loss can take.
+This is a safe and understanding space where your experience will be met with care, respect, and compassion.

-Grief is the normal and natural reaction to significant emotional loss of any kind.
-It shows up in many forms, such as the death of a loved one, divorce, illness, family struggles, financial change, trauma, or the quieter losses that are harder to name.
+Grief is the normal and natural response to significant emotional loss of any kind.
+It can appear after the death of a loved one, divorce, illness, family struggles, financial change, trauma, the impact of COVID-19, pet loss, or other life transitions.
+Grief also includes the quieter losses that are harder to name but still deeply felt.
 Whatever your story, your grief matters.

 Compassionate Grief Support